-For launch parties, happenings, and experimental shows, head to Cercle, or join the party people attending all kinds of shows at Impérial de Québec.
+For launch parties and happenings, join the party people attending all kinds of shows at Impérial de Québec.
 Refresh your record selection at Knock-Out and pick up a few paperbacks at Pantoute.
 To soak up some culture, catch a play at La Bordée; admire the handcrafted wares at Materia; discover local artists at Galerie 3; and for everything else (photography, videography, printing, pop art), head over to Méduse.
 All that in a rectangle of less than 10 streets!

 Saint-Joseph has got it going on!
 For urban style, in the true sense of the word, take your pick: Baizenville, Swell & Ginger or Le Deux 22.
 Local fashion takes centre stage at Signatures Québécoises, while the guys at KRWN bring shopping, beard trimming, and Cuban coffee together under one roof.
 Speaking of beards, you can take care of yours at Rituels.
 Benjo is an amazing store for kids, with great clothes and great games (adults love them too!).
 Looking for a lighthearted gift?
 L’Inventaire is the place for novelty items, like socks with pugs on them. ’Nuf said.

 Local geeks tend to shop at La Planque and meet up at LvlOp, Meltdown, or barcade MacFly for their videogame showdowns, with games ranging from Mario Bros to Counter‑Strike.
 Anyone who loves kitsch and retro finds will love Rétro Bordello.
 And you can’t talk about Saint-Roch without mentioning Escomptes Lecompte.
 It’s the dollar store with so much more, ranging from highly useful to totally frivolous.